Home Log in Sign up Profile Log out

 A Brief History of Venetian

 Venetian dates back to the Middle Ages and became the official language of the Venetian Republic, also known as the Serenissima.
 Thanks to Venice’s strategic location as a commercial and cultural hub, the language flourished during the Republic’s long reign from 697 AD to 1797 AD.
 It served as a lingua franca throughout the Mediterranean, widely used in trade, diplomacy, and literature.
-As a result, Venetian influenced many neighboring languages and played a key role in intercultural exchange.
+As a result, Venetian influenced many neighboring languages such as Greek and Serbo-Croatian and played a key role in intercultural exchange.

 Venetian in Modern Times

-Today, although standard Italian is dominant in Venice and other big cities, and is the language used in media, workplaces, and schools, Venetian is still widely spoken, especially in rural areas and among older generations.
+Today, although standard Italian is dominant in Venice and other large cities and is the language used in the media, workplaces, and schools, Venetian is still widely spoken, especially in rural areas and among older generations.
+If you speak Venetian in any small village in the region, people will most likely understand you and reply in the same language.

 Regional Varieties

-While Italian became standardized as the national language in the 19th century, Venetian remained fragmented, showing significant variation from region to region, even from village to village.
-For example, the Venetian spoken in the province of Belluno differs noticeably from the variety spoken around Venice.
+While Italian became standardized as the national language in the 19th century, Venetian remained fragmented, showing significant variation from region to region, and even from village to village.
+As a result, the language spoken in Treviso differs noticeably from the variety spoken in Vicenza.
+For example, the sentence Maria is a beautiful girl in Venice would be Maria xe na bela tosata, while in the province of Belluno people would say Maria l'e na bela tosata.

 Venetian vs. Italian: How Are They Different?